@font-face{ font-family: Times New Roman; }

 -----------------------------------------------------------------

-Gods are made of a soul and pure light, meaning that they don't have the physical capability to experience emotions or pain due to techncially not having a brain.
+• Gods are made of a soul and pure light, meaning that they don't have the physical capability to experience emotions or pain due to technically not having a brain.

-And so Lynux did, and in their image created the Iktyfs, a species on a planet named "Ikta", all created in their image.
+• And so Lynux did, and in their image created the Iktyfs, a species on a planet that would be later named by the Iktyfs, "Ikta", and all the Iktyfs were then created in Lynux’s image.
 But after they did so, they became a mortal being alongside the people they created.

 After Lynux created the Iktyfs, he hid.
 For many, many years he was alone, but it wasn't like he was used to having company.
 At first, he struggled to understand mortality and almost died.
 He, 1.
 Almost drowned in a river 2.
 Attempted to eat many inedible things in the search for how to stop feeling ill (such as tree bark, dirt, rocks, etc.) Eventually, though, he figured out what was edible and inedible ... somehow.
 And somehow indeed, somehow he lived for many, many years in solitude, watching the Iktyfs build societies and culture, supporting each other's survival, and picked up their language over a long, long time.
 What caught his attention, though, was the formation of hierarchies-- he noticed that, over all the societies he observed, one key person, or a small select group of people would supervise others or tell them what to do.
 He was intrigued by this, and remembered his previous failure to dethrone God.
 Perhaps it could fill the same desire, just in a different form, he thought.